-Limitation of liability, exclusion and exemption clauses should be drafted with due care.
+Limitation of liability, exclusion, and exemption clauses should be drafted with due care.
 In particular, the liability in question should be clearly defined when drafting these clauses.
-In relation to an exclusion clause, the excluded liability should be clearly and specifically craved out with the remaining liability being recoverable under the contract.
+The excluded liability should be marked out with the remaining liability being recoverable under the contract.
 The terms used must clearly and unequivocally cover the obligation or liability that they seek to exclude or restrict.

-For example, instead of a general wording to exclude “any loss however caused”, it would be helpful to use more specific terms such as excluding “any loss arising from wilful intent or negligence” to ensure that loss arising out of negligence is excluded.
-Clarity of terms would reduce the probability of expensive litigation down the road.
+For example, instead of a general wording to exclude “any loss however caused”, it would be helpful to use more specific terms such as excluding “any loss arising from wilful intent or negligence” with regards to loss arising out of negligence.
+Clear terms reduce the probability of expensive litigation down the road.

-The limitation of liability and exclusion clauses will also need to be clearly incorporated into the contract for them to be effective.
+The limitation of liability and exclusion clauses will also need to be incorporated into the contract for them to be effective.
 This should not be a problem where both parties agree to and sign the written contract.
-However, this would be an issue if the supplier or service provider provides the goods and services on the basis of its terms and conditions without requiring the customer to sign or acknowledge.
+However, it would be an issue if the supplier or service provider provides the goods and services based on its terms and conditions without requiring the customer to sign or acknowledge.

-Your terms and conditions (including the limitation of liability and exclusion clauses) will only be deemed to be accepted by your counterparty if (i) it has been fairly brought to the other party’s attention; and (ii) the counterparty purchase the goods and services anyway being aware of such terms and conditions.
-The more unusual or onerous is the limitation of liability / exclusion clause, the more prominence it should be given.
+Your terms and conditions (including the limitation of liability and exclusion clauses) can only be ‘accepted’ by your counterparty if (i) it has been fairly brought to the other party’s attention; and (ii) the counterparty purchase the goods and services anyway being aware of such terms and conditions.
+The more unusual or onerous the limitation of liability/exclusion clause, the more prominence it should be.

-If the purchaser has sent you its own form of “terms and conditions”, that would make things even more complicated.
-A “battle of the forms” will erupt and the last party who has been last sent the “terms and conditions” before the transaction is generally deemed to have accepted the terms of the other party.
-One will need to determine who the winning party is in order to decide which limitation of liability and exclusion clauses have been incorporated.
+If the purchaser has sent you its form of “terms and conditions”, it would make things even more complicated.
+This will result in a “battle of the forms”, where the party who last sends “terms and conditions” before the transaction will be deemed to have accepted the terms of the other party.
+One will need to determine who the winning party is to decide which limitation of liability and exclusion clauses has been incorporated.